 Notes: The table reports marginal effects from a Probit regression.
-The unit of observation in the first column is stall x secret shopper visit, and in the second column is stall $\times$ secret shopper visit $\times$ possible substitute fish variety.
+The unit of observation in the first column is stall x secret shopper visit, and in the second column is stall \times secret shopper visit \times possible substitute fish variety.
 We only present the coefficient corresponding to the interaction term $T_c \times Post_t$ for each treatment.
-Controls for $T_c$ , $Post_t$ , covariates, and baseline value of the dependent variable are included, but those coefficients are not shown.
+Controls for $T_c, Post_t$, covariates, and baseline value of the dependent variable are included, but those coefficients are not shown.
 Robust standard errors are clustered by circuit in parentheses.

-vendors in general move towards substitutes during the ban.
-The increase in pomfret sales during September is larger in treated areas (by a further 12-15 percentage points, which results in a 41-44 percentage point increase during the hake ban), but the treatment-control differences are barely statistically significant.30 The p-value for only one of the three coefficients (associated with Predictable Enforcement) is below 0.10.
-Column 2 investigates treatment effects on the vendor's decision to offer each of seven different fish substitutes for hake.
-The sample size is larger in this regression because selling each fish variety is treated as a separate decision, but our standard errors are still clustered by the unit of randomization of the treatment (the circuit).
-The coefficients indicate that vendors who faced unpredictable enforcement become 15.5 percentage more likely to switch to selling other fish during the hake ban, compared to the 9 percentage point increase in control markets.
+during September is larger in treated areas (by a further 12-15 percentage points, which results in a 41-44 percentage point increase during the hake ban), but the treatment-control differences are barely statistically significant.31 The p-value for only one of the three coefficients (associated with Predictable Enforcement) is below 0.10.
+Column 2 investigates treatment effects on the vendor's decision to offer each of seven different fish substitutes for hake.32 The coefficients indicate that vendors who faced unpredictable enforcement become 15.5 percentage more likely to switch to selling other fish during the hake ban, compared to the 9 percentage point increase in control markets.
 This 6.5 percentage point treatment-control difference is statistically significant (p=0.051).